openforis/accuracy-assessment/README.md

 ## Installation

-Libraries needed are:
+Needed libraries are:

   raster
   rgeos
   rgdal

   shiny
   shinyFiles
   shinydashboard
   htmltools
   snow

   plyr
   stringr
   xtable
   DT
   dismo

   ggplot2
   leaflet
   RColorBrewer

 They will be downloaded if missing, may take long the first time